An organization that seeks to do good also needs to be able to extend its reach to do the most good where it can.

 It’s essential to work consistently at getting your name and mission out there through good marketing.

-Marketing your nonprofit helps you cultivate essential connections with important entities-such as current and potential donors, volunteers, media, and even the government-and nurture them effectively.
+Marketing your nonprofit helps you cultivate essential connections with important entities such as current and potential donors, volunteers, media, and even the government to nurture them effectively.

-You need the support from all of these corners, after all, in order for your nonprofit to thrive, grow, and pursue its mission in an efficient and sustainable way.
+You need support from all of these corners, after all, for your nonprofit to thrive, grow, and pursue its mission efficiently and sustainably.

 You May Read: Business Intelligence